npmcdn-to-unpkg-bot/andrewlord1990.github.io/_posts/2016-05-22-google-io-daydream-vr.md

 It is important to consider that different people look for different things in the apps they use.
 An obvious application for VR is a rollercoaster simulator, however, as in real life not everyone is a fan of roller coasters.
 Therefore, both thrilling and relaxing experiences will do well on Daydream.
 You can categorise virtual reality apps into levels of motion intensity: no motion, moderate motion and intense motion.
 No motion is when the user only moves around when they choose to, for example sitting in a virtual movie theatre.
 Moderate motion consists of motion within 2 degrees of freedom, for example walking or driving.
 Finally, intense motion involves motion within 3 to 6 degrees of freedom - such as flying a spaceship or riding a rollercoaster.
 There is room for apps to be created in each of these different areas, where each can produce a truly immersive experience for the user.

-Check out the full talk on [YouTube](https://www.youtube.com/watch?v=LutcJT1t9t0) if you are interested.
+You can check out the full Daydream VR talk on YouTube if you are interested.

+{% include youtube-embed.html
+            video_id="LutcJT1t9t0" %}